c-sp/age/src/age_emulator_gb/README.md

 Sound channel 2 is initialized to automatically deactivate when it's length counter reaches zero.
-NR52 is checked for channel 2 activity around the time the frame sequencer is expected to decrement length counters.
+NR52 is checked for channel 2 activity around the time length counters are expected to be decremented.

 **Logs**

+TODO align frame sequencer steps
+TODO split logs into DMG and CGB

 This is a combination of all four test logs.
 The tests basically do the same thing,